blytkerchan/blytkerchan.github.io/_posts/2011-05-20-using-ranges-and-functional-programming-in-c-cpp4theselftaught.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Functional Programming
+- Object-Oriented Programming
+- Meta-Programming
 comments: true
 date: 2011-05-20 02:47:12+00:00
 layout: post
-title: Using Ranges and Functional Programming in C++
-wordpress_id: 1399
-categories:
-  - C++ for the self-taught
 tags:
 - C++
 - functional programming
 - programming
 - ranges
+title: Using Ranges and Functional Programming in C++
+wordpress_id: 1399
 ---

 C++ is a very versatile language.
 Among other things, you can do generic meta-programming and functional programming in C++, as well as the better-known facilities for procedural and object-oriented programming.
 In this installment, we will look at the functional programming facilities in the now-current C++ standard (C++03) as well as the upcoming C++0x standard.
 We will look at what a _closure_ is and how to apply one to a range, but we will first look at some simpler uses of ranges -- to warm up.